KRFOSS/kali-docs/tools/starting-metasploit-framework-in-kali/index.md

 LISTEN 0 128 ::1:5432 :::*
 ```

-## Initialise the Metasploit PostgreSQL Database
+## Initialize the Metasploit PostgreSQL Database

 With **PostgreSQL** up and running, we next need to create and initialize the **msf** database.